KungfuPancake/longboi/README.md

 The longboi sits behind the full width of the BoxTurtle front panel and allows very short cable runs of equal length from each respooler and extruder.
 It's equipped with a beefy STM32H723 MCU and can be controlled with CAN or USB.
 If using CAN it's also daisy chainable for 8, 12 or even more lanes!

-# How to get a longboi
+# How to get a Longboi
 ## Buying a complete board
 There is no way to buy a complete board right now.
 A limited production run might be possible in the future.
 Please check back later!